chenyangkang/slurm_vscode_UIUC/README.md

 ## One more thing

-The only thin I want to add on the notes of the original author is that, you should append this into you ~/.ssh/config
+One thing I want to add on the notes of the original author is that, you should append this into you ~/.ssh/config

 ```sh
 Host campuscluster-ccc0335